shivudu/ExtendedCollection/README.md

 Familiar API: The API maintains familiarity with Java's Collection Framework, ensuring ease of use and seamless integration into existing Java projects.

 ## Supported Classes
-The Extended Dynamic Collection Framework includes the following classes with extended long size support:
+The Extended Collection Framework includes the following classes with extended long size support:

 ExtendedArrayList: A dynamic array-based list supporting long sizes.
 ExtendedLinkedList: A dynamic linked list supporting long sizes.TODO
 ExtendedHashMap: A hash map supporting long sizes for both keys and values.TODO
 ExtendedHashSet: A hash set supporting long sizes for elements.TODO
 ## Usage
-To incorporate the Extended Dynamic Collection Framework into your Java project, follow these steps:
+To incorporate the Extended Collection Framework into your Java project, follow these steps:

 Download the jar file from the project's releases section / have open source code if you are looking to go over enhancements with this.